fornililab/TrIPP/README.md

 ```sh
 conda activate tripp
 ```
-Then follow [tripp_tutorial](tutorial/tripp_tutorial.ipynb) for a comprehensive workflow.
+then follow the [tripp_tutorial](tutorial/tripp_tutorial.ipynb) for a comprehensive workflow.

 Running the full tutorial on a Macbook Pro (M2 Pro) using 12 cores requires about 6 minutes (2 trajectories, 3087 frames, 1960 atoms).

 ### Development

-Tests for each function is a work in progress.
+Tests for each function are a work in progress.
 Users who modifiy the code should pass all tests inside the [tests](test/) directory.

 ### Authors